tafhyseni/php-multi-tenancy/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/tafhyseni/php-multi-tenancy.svg?style=flat-square)](https://packagist.org/packages/tafhyseni/php-multi-tenancy)

 Simple PHP package to help you control, create and manage Tenancy architectural databases.

 Currently this works only on MySQL, but other databases will be added shortly!
+Also, this does work only on same hostname databases, it will also soon extended to support different hostnames..

 Want to contribute.. you're welcome :)

 ## Installation